mjon/WildCounts/_count/methods/methods-intro.md

 ## Methods for wild counting

-There are three format options for wild counts data, and which you use depends on whether your stationary or moving, and how you're moving.
+There are three format options for wild counts data, and which you use depends on whether you're stationary or moving, and how you're moving.

 ### While indoors

-If you're stationary, busy, and counting few species, there's the **Shorthand Stream**.
+If you're stationary, busy, and counting few species, there's the **WildCounts Shorthand Stream**.
+This works well when you're sitting working next to an open window.

 For example,
 ```
-/14:00- [winoa]
-/14:20- [winoa]
-/14:40- [winoa]
 /15:00- [winoa]
 /15:20- [winoa]
 bellb song |yes